defnotkevz/zettelkasten/things to learn.md

 prisma and Supabase

+prisma client is the code that we use to interact with the users.

 we will use prisma to seed the database supabase is run as a container -> might be for a local db